 To access the specific Spanish tapas recipe click on the name of the recipe or picture.

 To complete our tapas menu, visit your local delicatessen and purchase some jamon and olives.
 Some crusty bread from the baker will also work well, especially with the meatballs to mop up the sauce.
 Provide some toothpicks and allow your friends and family to make their own pinxtos.

 Here are 2 choices out of left field to start with before you begin with your tapas menu.
 You could consider sherry.
 Spain is famous for it.
 Fino sherry is a great choice.
 And, for something quite refreshing how about vermouth?
 Yes, vermouth.
 It is sold everywhere in Spain and is often served as draught (on tap).
-Very moorish!
+Very more-ish!

 As for sparkling wines, you can’t go past cava.
 Spanish cava is just as good as Italian prosecco or French champagne.
 It is incredibly popular in Spain.

-For still wines, the most famous grape varieties are verdejo for white wine and tempranillo for red wine.
+For still wines, the most famous Spanish grape varieties are verdejo for white wine and tempranillo for red wine.